• Blog >

 It’s a good question.

-On the surface it may seem wise to stick to positive emotions.
-However, it turns out both positive and negative emotions do a good job at improving the response to ads.
+On the surface, it may seem wise to stick to positive emotions.
+However, it turns out both positive and negative emotions do a good job of improving the response to ads.

 Only when you know your ads purpose, can you introduce copy that taps into one (or more) of the following 4 emotional states: